CRITICAL INCIDENT PATROL TACTICS - $650

 Ability to carry at least one rifle magazine and two pistol magazines on the duty belt and/or outer carrier.

 Spare batteries for electronic devices (Individually accountable item.
 Not required for attendance, but strongly recommended.
-If you cannot positively ID targets in the dark, meaning you cannot illuminate them because your WML and/or handheld lights are dead, you will not be permitted to continue in the course)
+You must be able to positively ID targets in the dark.)

 *Force on force PPE, including groin protection regardless of gender (Ballistic or bump helmet, gas mask with ballistic outsert lens, and throat protector are acceptable and ideal.
 Airsoft masks not intended to be used with force-on-force munitions fired from converted firearms are not permitted.)